‘Teen Mom: Young And Pregnant’ Star Rachel Beaver’s Sister Malorie Arrested For Domestic Assault

 “Literally all I did was grab my Nana’s wrist, moved her hand so I could get Emerson,” Malorie stated.

 Although her sister Rachel was officially added to the cast of Teen Mom: Young and Pregnant, cameras have also followed Malorie during Rachel’s first season on the show.
 Both sisters are close in age and each have a daughter who are also close in age.
-Fans can keep up with the sisters on new episodes of the show.
-They can also follow them on their social media accounts as both sisters update their fans regularly both with Instagram posts and through their Instagram stories.
+Fans can keep up with the two on new episodes of the show.
+They can also follow them on their social media accounts, as both sisters update their fans regularly through posts on Instagram and through their Instagram stories.